Meet Love Island 2020 contestant Shaughna Phillips – the “clever” contestant who thinks she’s always right

 “Funny, a little bit smart, not smarter than me as I’d get really annoyed,” she says.
 “I want someone I can watch the news with and have a conversation about it.
 I also want someone that gets along with their parents and who dresses nice and looks nice although looks aren’t everything.”

-She says that her celeb crush is former Love Island winner Jack Fincham.
+She says that her superstar crush is former Love Island winner Jack Fincham.

-Shaughna describes herself as “funny, chatty and clever” and says that folks shall be shocked once they hear sure issues about her – although it will not be as stunning as her need to enter politics after her stint within the villa.
+Shaughna describes herself as “funny, chatty and clever” and says that folks will likely be shocked once they hear sure issues about her – although it will not be as stunning as her want to enter politics after her stint within the villa.

-She says her worst behavior is to suppose she’s at all times proper – or “knowing she’s always right.”
+She says her worst behavior is to assume she’s all the time proper – or “knowing she’s always right.”
 She provides, “Also I never know when to shut up, there are some battles you won’t win, but I’m still going to try.”
 However we shouldn’t anticipate too many falling outs from her – she claims she likes to get on with everybody too.

 What’s a flip off for Shaughna?

-Shaughna shouldn’t be concerned about individuals who love themselves or that gained’t take heed to you.
-She says that in these situations, “I just think go and annoy someone else.”
+Shaughna will not be focused on individuals who love themselves or that gained’t hearken to you.
+She says that in these cases, “I just think go and annoy someone else.”

 What’s Shaughna’s most disastrous relationship expertise?